robotical/OpenWRT-HubPlusConfig/README.md

 ---

 1. You need a SD card, with a single, linux compatible partition like FAT or better, EXT4.
-2. Clone/copy the whole contents of this repo onto it, so that the `scratchx` and `www` folders are in its top level directory.
+2. Shallow Clone/copy the whole contents of this repo onto it, so that the ``www` folder is in its top level directory.
+3. Get a copy of `scratchx` from here https://github.com/robotical/scratchx (also shallow cloned `git clone --depth=1`)
-3. Remove the SD card from your computer and add it to the Router
+4. Remove the SD card from your computer and insert it into the Router
-4. Turn the router on -- it'll take a couple of minutes to fully boot.
+5. Turn the router on -- it'll take a couple of minutes to fully boot.
-5. Whilst its booting, put a Robotical roundel sticker on it!
+6. Whilst its booting, put a Robotical sticker on it!

 Software Setup